SathyaH02/Fake-App-Risk-Analysis/README.md

-Fake App Detection & Risk Analysis Platform
+# Fake App Detection & Risk Analysis Platform

 A web-based system for analyzing Android applications from the Google Play Store to assess the risk of impersonation or fraudulent behavior, with a focus on UPI, banking, and payment-related applications.

 The platform supports both on-demand app analysis and a monitoring dashboard for flagged applications.

+---

-Problem Statement
+## Problem Statement

 Fake and impersonator Android applications frequently misuse brand names and visual identities to deceive users, leading to financial fraud and data theft.
 Manual identification of such applications is inefficient and does not scale.

 This project aims to automate the analysis of Play Store applications to detect impersonation signals and assign a meaningful risk level.

+---

-Key Features
+## Key Features

-User-friendly app scanning using Play Store URLs or app names
+- User-friendly app scanning using Play Store URLs or app names

-No requirement to provide package names manually
+- No requirement to provide package names manually

-Ambiguity-safe resolution for generic or brand-level queries
+- Ambiguity-safe resolution for generic or brand-level queries

-Heuristic-based risk scoring pipeline
+- Heuristic-based risk scoring pipeline

-Separate modes for on-demand analysis and dashboard monitoring
+- Separate modes for on-demand analysis and dashboard monitoring

-Robust handling of invalid inputs and third-party API failures
+- Robust handling of invalid inputs and third-party API failures

-Clean and professional web interface using Flask and Jinja
+- Clean and professional web interface using Flask and Jinja templates

+---

-System Architecture (High Level)
+## System Architecture (High Level)

 User Input (URL / App Name)
         |
 Package Resolution